gatoravi/mpileup2readcounts/README.md

 ##Synopsis
 Get the readcounts at a locus by piping samtools mpileup output.
 This allows us to be flexible with the version of samtools used.
+This program has been tested on samtools v1.1

 ##Install
 ```